-Legal names and sex at birth are only collected with specific rationale Review all policies, forms, etc., and identify where legal names and sex assigned at birth are collected.
-In each instance: consider if the legal name is required or if a preferred name can be collected instead.
-Additionally, consider if sex assigned at birth is relevant or if gender may be more appropriate for the purposes needed.
+Legal names and sex at birth are only collected with specific rationale

-If you do determine there are places where this information remains necessary, edit forms and policies to include rationale for collection of this information.
-Many people will not notice the rationale or will skip over it but people who do not use their legal name or are trans or non-binary will appreciate the acknowledgement.
+Review all policies, forms, etc., and identify where legal names and sex assigned at birth are collected.
+In each instance, ask if the legal name is reqired or if a preferred name can be collected, and if sex assigned at birth is relevant or if gender may be more appropriate.
+If you do determine there are places where this information remains necessary, edit forms and policies to include rationale for collection of the information-many people will not notice the rationale or skip over it, but people who do not use their legal name or are trans will appreciate the acknowledgement.

-Once you have collected the minimum amount of information required, consider how the information is kept secure.
-Who needs to know patrons' legal names or sex assigned at birth?
+Once you have collected the minimum amount of information, consider how the information is kept secure.
+Who needs to know the legal names of the patrons?
 Is it only kept in case of medical emergencies or insurance claims?
-If so, do trainers or front desk staff need to have access to this information or can this information be kept securely in a locked office for managers or owners only?
+If so, do trainers or front desk staff need to have access, or can this information be kept securely in a locked office for managers or owners only?